Young Investigator Research Grant

 - Letter of support from Chairperson or appropriate institutional representative which should indicate that adequate resources are available at the applicant's institution to support the proposed project and the salary support that will be provided for the applicant.

-Please submit all components of the application electronically as a single PDF file to Ben Wilkins (SPP Research & Awards Committee Chair) at [email protected].
+Applications should be e-mailed as a single PDF to Ben Wilkins (SPP R&A committee chair) at [email protected].
 Questions may also be directed to Dr. Wilkins at the same address.
-No hard copy submission is necessary.

 Young Investigator Grant Winners